What is stratification in audit sampling?

 Why it matters in practice

 Some teams apply MUS to an unstratified population and assume the monetary weighting inherent in MUS is equivalent to stratification.
 It is not.
 MUS weights selection probability by value, but it does not ensure adequate coverage of the mid-range stratum.
-ISA 530.A6 treats stratification as a separate design step that precedes sample selection, not as a feature built into MUS.
+ISA 530 .A6 treats stratification as a separate design step that precedes sample selection, not as a feature built into MUS.
+This is the finding that generates the most review notes on sampling files we see.

 Worked example: Transportes Iberica SL